 Dynamic range won the loudness wars – celebrate!

-Mastering in 2020 is a little different to a few years ago.
-Physical CD releases are less common every day, and streaming services are using sophisticated auto-volume leveling to even out playback between songs.
+Mastering in 2022 is a little different to a few years ago.
+Physical CD releases are less common every day, and streaming services are using sophisticated auto-volume levelling to even out playback between songs.

-This means that trying to max out your tracks to compete for the ultimate perceived volume blast is thankfully no more (although we are fully equipped to max out the volume if you want).
+This means that trying to max out your tracks to compete for the ultimate perceived volume blast is not as important as it used to be (although we are fully equipped to max out the volume if you want).

-Nowadays, a more dynamic, quieter master will sound punchier and hit harder on streaming services than a super-compressed crunched master.
-This is a good thing.
+Depending on the genre of music, you may prefer the sound of a more dynamic, quieter master which can sound punchier and more dynamic on streaming services than a super-compressed crunched master.
 Most music sounds better with more dynamic range.
 Also with services such as Spotify Loud, listeners have a certain amount of control over the perceived loudness of playback.

-These auto-volume leveling systems are only going to get better, so it really makes sense to master your music for ultimate sound quality for your individual album, not just maximum volume.
-We recommend this approach, and will finish it the modern way unless you ask us not to – if you have other ideas, we are happy to oblige you.
+These auto-volume levelling systems are only going to get better, so it really makes sense to master your music for ultimate sound quality for your individual album and genre, not just maximum volume for the sake of it OR stick rigidly to a LUFS number without taking into account the needs and expectations of your genre.
+We recommend this approach – if you have other ideas, we are happy to oblige you.

 It’s important to finish the album slightly differently for a vinyl press run too, so the vinyl version translates well in keeping with the version finished for digital.
 There are a few key differences in the mastering finish if it’s going to be pressed on vinyl to avoid problems with the cut, and make it sound great.
 Often using masters that have been finished for digital use will lead to a less dynamic vinyl cut, and not “kick” as hard as you’d hoped.
 We recommend getting dedicated pre-vinyl optimised masters in the same session (for only £10 each).